Two RV Gypsies: Full-Time RVers

 Matanuska Glacier in Glacier View, Alaska

 Matanuska Glacier is the largest glacier accessible by car in Alaska.
 The Matanuska Glacier is a large ice flow, 24 miles long and 4 miles wide at the terminus, averaging approximately 2 miles in width.
-This glacier is a valley glacier; it exists on a valley floor.
-The rocky dirt part at the beginning of the glacier has 600 feet of ice below our feet.
-Once you get to the ice part of the glacier, there is 900 feet of ice below your feet.
+This glacier is a valley glacier and it exists on a valley floor.
+The rocky dirt part at the beginning of the glacier has 600 feet of ice below the feet of visitors.
+Once on the ice part of the glacier, there is 900 feet of ice below your feet.

 Matanuska Glacier